-When the unthinkable happens, FMs head to the frontlines – so make sure there’s a solid, comprehensive emergency management and mass notification plan behind them.
+When the unthinkable happens, facilities managers head to the frontlines.
+There’s no time to wing it during an emergency, so it’s up to you so make sure there’s a solid, comprehensive emergency management and mass notification plan behind your facilities team.

 How Safe Are You?